adnammit/notes/atom.md

-M-down          move to bottom of paragraph alt-<           move to top of document alt->           move to bottom of document
+M-down          move to bottom of paragraph alt-<           move to top of document alt->           move to bottom of document alt-left        jump to beginning of the line alt-right       jump to end of the line
 C-a             move to beginning of line
 C-e             move to end of line
 C-m             jump to matching bracket/tag